pcsmomo/kafka-beginner-stephane/README.md

 - The serialization / deserialization type must not change during a topic lifecycle \
   (create a new topic instead)

+### 10. Consumer Groups & Consumer Offsets

+- All the consumers in an application read data as a consumer groups

+> Decided not to write all summaries for this Kafka Theory section. \
+> The images in the lecture will help you to understand a lot better than these texts \
+> Tepeat them until understood

 </details>